 Where to Stay

 Most gassho houses now function as a Minshuku or family-operated, Japanese-style bed and breakfasts accommodation.
 An overnight stay in one of the gassho houses in the Ogimachi village is one of the most recommended options as it is a great way to experience a traditional Japanese family home.
-For bookings, you may visit the Japanese Guest Houses website.
-Room starts at 7,700yen.

-If booking at farmhouses are full, the next best option would be staying in Takayama City (this is now my favorite city in Japan).
+If booking at farmhouses is full, the next best option would be staying in Takayama City (this is now my favorite city in Japan).
 There's a lot of budget accommodation to choose from in Takayama.
 We stayed in a hostel as we wanted to splurge on food, plus, you can never go wrong with hostels in Japan.

 I will definitely go back to Shirakawa-Go in the summer and experience the farmhouse stay.
 Have you been to Shirakawa-Go?
 Please share your experience at the end of this article!
 If you have questions, feel free to comment too.
 Thank you for reading.